DataDrivenCPS/water-ontology/README.md

 - `s223/` contains ontology files from the 223P ontology
 - `water/` contains our ontology files
-- `build.py` is the script to build the ontology
+- `src/` contains the Python code for building the ontology

 ## Development Setup